Liston History, Family Crest & Coats of Arms

 Some of the Liston family moved to Ireland, but this topic is not covered in this excerpt.
-Another 227 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them:

 Liston Settlers in United States in the 17th Century

 - Morris Liston, who arrived in Maryland in 1665

 Liston Settlers in United States in the 19th Century

 - John and Elizabeth Liston, who arrived in New York in 1811

 - Eliza Liston, who arrived in New York, NY in 1811